 3. You need to confirm that you are not sham contracting

 Drawing up contracts that have false information will cost your business once the partnership is zoomed in on by the ATO.
 When making contracts with contractors ensure that you have correctly stipulated their status: Employee or Contractor.
 The table above will help you figure out which feature applies for each but the ATO has also offered a ‘‘decision tool” to best calculate what your contract should entail.
 This tool is not intended to be used for individual workers, labour-hire firms or drivers gaining income from ride-sourcing connections.

 How you use the decision tool is simple.
 You will be required to accurately respond to some questions about the working arrangement between you and your workers, both contractors and full-time employees.
 After you’ve completed this process, you will receive a report that states whether your worker is either an employee or a contractor and this information will be used for tax and super purposes.
 The report will also outline the superannuation and tax obligations you will need to fulfil.

 Please note that the tool is always anonymous and will not store the information that you share with it or the answers you would have selected.

 4. Prepare your subcontract agreements

 Working with sub-contractors can be quite helpful in preventing your business from accumulating debt.
-It does make a HUGE difference however, to put enough effort into putting your sub-contractor agreements in place first.
-These contracts make sure that your subbies are on the loop on what their obligations are on a project.
+It does make a HUGE difference, however, to put enough effort into putting your sub-contractor agreements in place first.
+These contracts make sure that your subbies are in the loop on what their obligations are on a project.

 Before any work starts, these documents must be discussed then settled in form of signatures.
 They’ll have information ranging from the nit-pick details of the project, confidentiality, responsibilities, attitudes and personalities, payment, insurance, policies and procedures, customer expectations, termination, and other legal guidance.